Fred Haddad: Politics

 Haddad was a member of the West Virginia Republican Party.
 In 1967, he ran unsuccessfully for Mayor of Charleston, West Virginia.

 Legacy

 During the early 1990s, the Haddad Riverfront Park in Charleston, West Virginia was constructed as a gift from Fred Haddad.
 The new park removed riverfront parking to make way for a stage and seating for live performances and other events.
 The park transformed the levee into a local attraction.

+In 2003, the West Virginia Senate passed Senate Resolution No. 22 memorializing Haddad as a "distinguished West Virginian".